OpenShock/WebUI/README.md

 |`OPENSHOCK_SHARE_URL`|`https://webui:80/s`| URL to prefix share links with.
 (NO trailing slash!)
 When visited, should redirect to `${OPENSHOCK_WEBUI_URL}/public/proxy/shares/links/{ID}`. |
 |`OPENSHOCK_API_URL`|`http://api:80/`| URL of the API.
 (NO trailing slash!) |

+### Technical environment runtime variables
+These lines might be interesting if you are wanting to modify something related to the environment variables.

+- src/globals/config/config.{profile-name}.js"
+- (for container) startup.sh
+- for static index.html: webpack.config.js L81/82

 # Deployment

 This documentation describes how to self-host the WebUI container.
 This might not be of interest to you if you are content using a public OpenShock instance such as [ShockLink.net](https://shocklink.net).